OpenJDK: Community improvements

 On November 5, 2007, Red Hat announced an agreement with Sun, signing Sun's broad contributor agreement (which covers participation in all Sun-led free and open-source software projects by all Red Hat engineers) and Sun's OpenJDK Community Technology Compatibility Kit (TCK) License Agreement (which gives the company access to the test suite that determines whether a project based on OpenJDK complies with the Java SE 6 specification).

 Also in November 2007, the Porters Group was created on OpenJDK to aid in efforts to port OpenJDK to different processor architectures and operating systems.
-The BSD porting project led by Kurt Miller and Greg Lewis and the Mac OS X porting project (based on the BSD one) led by Landon Fuller have expressed interest in joining OpenJDK via the Porters Group.
+The Berkeley Software Distribution (BSD) porting project led by Kurt Miller and Greg Lewis and the Mac OS X porting project (based on the BSD one) led by Landon Fuller have expressed interest in joining OpenJDK via the Porters Group.
 As of January 2008, both are part of the mailing list discussions.
 Another project pending formalization on the Porters Group is the Haiku Java Team led by Bryan Varner.

 In December 2007, Sun moved the revision control of OpenJDK from TeamWare to Mercurial (and later to Git and GitHub), as part of the process of releasing it to open-source communities.

 OpenJDK has comparatively strict procedures of accepting code contributions: every proposed contribution must be reviewed by another OpenJDK committer and the contributor must have signed the Sun/Oracle Contributor Agreement (SCA/OCA).
 Preferably, there should also be a jtreg test demonstrating the bug has been fixed.
 Initially, the external patch submission process was slow and, until September 2008, commits to the codebase were only made by Sun engineers.
 The process has improved and, As of 2010, simple patches and backports from OpenJDK 7 to OpenJDK 6 can take place within hours rather than days.